safanasirli/Gmail-Clone/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project has UI of the Gmail.
+In this website users can compose a new mail.
+The mail data is stored in the Firebase.
+The state of the app is maintained by Redux.
+Gmail Clone was built using React.js, React-router, Redux, and Firebase (Authentication and Database).

 ## Available Scripts